-The following is an article from the October 16, 1942, edition of the St. Louis Park Dispatch that gives a good history of the Hamilton Building up to that time:
+An article from the October 16, 1942, edition of the St. Louis Park Dispatch explains:

 Charles Hamilton, one of the first occupants, opened a shoe store in the building right after its completion, and a few years later expanded into larger quarters.
 Some time later, Mr. Hamilton took over the post office, which formerly had been in the rear of the grocery store, then managed by Davis and Williams.
 Della Miller (now Mrs. Chas.
 Hamilton) was then the postmaster’s assistant, and of course when the change came about she moved into the new quarters also.
 She and Mr. Hamilton were married in 1902 and lived in the one apartment in the west section of the second floor.